-Students may not graduate before completing all Learning Support course requirements as determined by their placement scores.
+Student may not earn a degree or certificate before completing all Learning Support competencies as required by their program of study.

 The College will not award the A.A. or A.S. degree to persons who already hold an A.A., A.S., A.S.T., A.F.A., baccalaureate, or higher degree.
 Students holding advanced degrees may be awarded the A.A.S. degree provided they meet the stated requirements.
-Students must earn 25% of total program credits in resident at Columbia State.
+Students must earn 25% of total program credits in residence at Columbia State.